Annual Fire and Egress Door Assembly Inspection Program (FDAI®)

-DHI's Annual Fire and Egress Door Assembly Inspection (FDAI) program is a four-part program combining education, certification, risk management, and advocacy.
-Through the joint efforts of DHI, INTERTEK, TELCOM and YOUR FOUNDATION together they are committed to advancing life safety within the built environment.
-Based on NFPA 80, Standard for Fire Doors and Other Opening Protectives (2007 edition), documented inspections for fire-rated door assemblies are required on an annual basis.
+DHI's Annual Fire and Egress Door Assembly Inspection (FDAI®) program is a four-part program combining education, certification, risk management and advocacy.
+Through the joint efforts of DHI, INTERTEK, TELCOM and YOUR FOUNDATION, together they are committed to advancing life safety within the built environment.
+Based on NFPA 80, Standard for Fire Doors and Other Opening Protectives (2007 edition and later), documented inspections for fire-rated door assemblies are required on an annual basis.

 Inspections must be performed by individuals knowledgeable about the operating components of doors subject to testing.
 Locate a professional who is certified to perform these inspections.